 Thankfully, these urges will probably pass in 5-10 minutes even if you choose not to give in.
 Everytime you deny the temptation, you take one step towards better health.

 Here are some tips to curb cravings and quit smoking for good16:

 There are numerous options to work around cigarette smoking.
-Nicotine replacements may come in the form of nasal sprays, inhalers, patches, gums, lozenges, and even certain medications.
+Nicotine replacements17 may come in the form of nasal sprays, inhalers, patches, gums, lozenges, and even certain medications.
 Consult your doctor to determine the best replacement for you.

-The urge to smoke can be triggered by certain places, situations, and stressors.
+The urge to smoke can be triggered by certain places, situations, and stressors18.
 It is important to identify your triggers and come up with a plan to avoid them or work through them.
 By doing this, you are effectively modifying your environment to increase your chances of success.